-- 2.1.1.
-The Town and Country Planning (Trees) Regulations 1999 set out the scope of tree preservation orders and also the scope of the protection afforded to trees in Conservation Areas. - 2.1.2.
-There are no Tree Preservation Orders affecting the site.
-The site is not within a Conservation Area. - 2.1.3.
+2.1.3.
+Statutory wildlife obligations must be considered including: The Wildlife and Countryside Act 1981 as amended, the Countryside and rights of Way Act 2000 and the Conservation of Habitats and Species Regulations 2017.
+These regulations protect all wild birds and make it an offence to intentionally or recklessly disturb any wild bird listed on Schedule 1 while it is nest building, or at a nest containing eggs or young, or disturb

+- the dependent young of such a bird.
+Bats are protected under Schedule 2 of the Conservation of Habitats and Species Regulations 2017 making it an offence to damage or destroy a roost site even if unoccupied. - 2.1.4.
 There is a Scheduled Ancient Monument approximately 50m to the south of Rheda Cross.
-This is a Medieval Cross called Lacon Cross and the impact of the existing and proposed trees on its setting must be carefully considered. - 2.1.4.
-Statutory wildlife obligations must be considered including: The Wildlife and Countryside Act 1981 as amended, the Countryside and rights of Way Act 2000 and the Conservation of Habitats and Species Regulations 2017.
-These regulations protect all wild birds and make it an offence to intentionally or recklessly disturb any wild bird listed on Schedule 1 while it is nest building, or at a nest containing eggs or young, or disturb the dependent young of such a bird.
-Bats are protected under Schedule 2 of the Conservation of Habitats and Species Regulations 2017 making it an offence to damage or destroy a roost site even if unoccupied.
+This is a Medieval Cross called Lacon Cross and the impact of the existing and proposed trees on its setting must be carefully considered.